sschwarzer/racket-glossary/README.md

 # Racket Glossary

-This project hopefully will result in a glossary to be included in the [Racket](https://racket-lang.org/) documentation to help primarily Racket beginners and intermediate users understand Racket concepts and interactions between them.
+This project is intended to help primarily Racket beginners and intermediate users understand Racket concepts and interactions between them.

 ## Purpose